broxus/everscale-inpage-provider/docs/src/pages/guides/working-with-cells.md

 <GetBocHashComponent />

 ::: warning
-In this case, `getBocHash` takes the base64 representation of the cell (or Bag of Cells - BOC) and computes the hash using the specific hashing method suitable for this data structure.
-Remember to keep the nature of cell hashes in mind when working with these in EverScale.
+In this case, `getBocHash` takes the `base64` representation of the cell (or BOC) and computes the hash using the specific hashing method suitable for this data structure.
 :::

 ---